tuanpmt/esp_mqtt/README.md

 void MQTT_server_onData(MqttDataCallback dataCb);
 ```

-With these functions you can publish and subscribe topics as a local client like you would with a remote MQTT broker.
+With these functions you can publish and subscribe topics as a local client like you would with any remote MQTT broker.
+The provided dataCb is called on each reception of a matching topic, no matter whether it was published from a remote client or the "MQTT_local_publish()" function.

 Username/password authentication is provided with the following interface: